howaboutwe/ruby-style-guide/README.md

 * Use `OptionParser` for parsing complex command line options and `ruby -s` for trivial command line options.
+* Don't use File.join to piece together file names unless:
+  * Segments may contain a trailing '/' (usually optional - most file operations clean given paths of duplicate slashes)
+  * You're displaying the resulting string to a user (required on Windows)

+    ```Ruby
+    # bad
+    path = File.join(Rails.root, 'config', 'blah.yml')

+    # good
+    path = "#{Rails.root}/config/blah.yml"
+    ```

+    (Contrary to popular belief, even if this was actually run on Windows, it'd run just fine.)

 * Code in a functional way, avoiding mutation when that makes sense.
 * Avoid needless metaprogramming.
 * Do not mutate arguments unless that is the purpose of the method.